swyxio/spark-joy/README.md

 ### Icons

+- [Favicon generator](https://realfavicongenerator.net/) - pop in an image, get back a favicon!
 - https://thenounproject.com/ Every icon you can think of, in PNG or SVG formats.
 They offer over 20 million icons, with built-in customization colors like size and color.
 - https://hotpot.ai/free_icons 5,000+ free icons.
 Customize colors, size, and other properties.
 - https://iconmonstr.com/ Discover 4486+ free icons in 310 collections